afrise/libGps/README.md

 mGps.requestPermission(this); //requests location permission. called automatically during init, but useful
                               //if you need to ask again after initialization
 ```
-init() will ask for permissions for you, although there may be issues if the user says no
+init() will ask for permissions for you, although there may be issues if the user says no, then you may have to call requestPermission() in your code again.